SubAt0m1c/RustHypixelApi/README.md

 # Hypixel Api Proxy

 Simple rust web server which proxies the hypixel api.
-Implements basic caching, but thats about it.
+Implements basic caching, but that's about it.

 apikey should be included in the run command, so cargo run apikeyhere